-Look as well at the light in different parts of your home.
+Look at the light in different parts of your home.
 Rooms that are abundant in natural light are perfect, especially if the colour palette is soothingly neutral.
-You don’t want flamboyant colours to keep pulling your attention away from your screen.
+While they're exciting, many remote workers actually don't want flamboyant colours, because they can pull attention away from the computer.

 These are all things to consider, and if you can rearrange your room to help yourself out, we say ...full steam ahead.